Jim-123/exploratory-optimizer/README.md

 Restart your database server
 ### Install the data and sql functions
 ## install data
-Database like imdb and tpch which can be found in www, omit here.
+Database like imdb and tpcds which can be found in www, omit here.
 ## install sql functions and execute sql
    Run two files under the fold of sql functions. create extension aqo;